wistia/wistia-open-docs/_posts/embedding.md

 The iframe embed code type is like a [Subaru Impreza](http://en.wikipedia.org/wiki/Subaru_Impreza): simple, reliable, and if you ask the Wistian writing this documentation, a pretty nice way to get from point A to point B.

+{% wistia_embed hashed_id: owlu99fmph %}

 An iframe is an HTML element that lets you display content from one webpage in a special box on another page.
 Think of it as a cut-out box on a piece of paper.
 If you cut a rectangle into one page and place another page behind it, it will look like all of the content is right there in the main page:

 {% post_image hashed_id: 'e1a58a32d8eeec16df926836f7527e0c3b43a52a', width: 600, class: 'center' %}

-Here's an example iframe embed code:
+Here's an example Wistia iframe embed code:

 {% codeblock iframe_example.html %}
 <iframe src="//fast.wistia.net/embed/iframe/j6xdcseia9"